onimur/circleci-github-changelog-generator/README.md

             - checkout
           context: your-context           # Case contain your Github Token
           token: GITHUB_TOKEN             # Token as env_var
-          git-push: false                 # The changelog will be stored in artifacts and can be retrieved using: - attach_workspace: at: tmp //https://circleci.com/docs/2.0/configuration-reference/#example-7
+          git-push: false                 # The changelog will be stored in /tmp/.persist/persist/ and can be retrieved using: - attach_workspace: at: tmp //https://circleci.com/docs/2.0/configuration-reference//#example-7
           header-label: "# My Changelog"
           date-format: "%d-%m-%Y"
           output: CUSTOM-CHANGELOG.md